mponce0/eHelp/README.md

 The "eHelp" package attempts to provide documentation for user-defined functions based on decorated "a-la-docstring" comments included in the function's defition.
 It does this employing a really "simple" approach, in the sense that does not attempt to generate roxygen based documentation for the user-defined functions, but instead it just displays the information decorated with  _#'_ directly into the console.
 This, we belive, in this particular case represents an advantage, specially considering that the package is aimed to provide help for user-defined functions.
 For instance, one of the reported issues with the "docstring" package is that the documentation generated wasn't updated after the user-definitions were updated and re-sourced.

+Comments with docstrings should be included within the function definition, as eHelp will look into the body of the function for this type of comments.

 An addtional feature of the "eHelp" package is that it will automatically generate an "usage" report, independently of whether the user specified it on the docstring-ed comments utilizing the "@usage" keyword.
 It does this, by inspecting the function's definition and parsing an expression with the function's name and list of arguments.